Dorothy West

 Dorothy West (June 2, 1907 – August 16, 1998) was an American novelist, short-story writer, and magazine editor associated with the Harlem Renaissance, a cultural movement in the 1920s and 1930s that celebrated black art, literature, and music.
 She was one of the few Black women writers to be published in major literary magazines in the 1930s and 1940s.

 West is best known for her 1948 novel The Living Is Easy, about the life of an upper-class black family and their attempts to climb the social ladder.
 She also explored the complexities of the black experience in the United States in short stories and essays that challenged stereotypes and explored themes such as race, class, and gender.
-Her work paved the way for future generations of African-American writers, and her legacy continues to inspire and influence writers today.

 Early life and education

 Dorothy West was born on June 2, 1907, in Boston, Massachusetts, the daughter of Rachel Benson, one of 22 children, and Isaac Christopher West, a former slave who became a successful businessman.
 At the age of seven, Dorothy's father gained his freedom and by the time he was 10 years old, he had saved enough money in a cigar box to establish his own business.
 When Dorothy was born, her family was already the most affluent black household in Boston, thanks to Isaac West's ownership of a wholesale fruit company, which earned him the nickname "Black Banana King" of Boston.
 Her mother was from Camden, South Carolina.

 The poet Helene Johnson was West's cousin.
 Late in life, West wrote that Blacks in Boston "were taught very young to take the white man in stride or drown in their own despair."
 She detailed how her mother guided her and her many cousins, all with varied skin tones, into the inhospitable world:

 "We were always stared at.
 Whenever we went outside the neighborhood that knew us, we were inspected like specimens under glass.
 My mother prepared us.
-As she marched us down out front stairs, she would say what our smiles were on tiptoe to hear, 'Come on, children, let's go out and drive the white folks crazy.'
+As she marched us down our front stairs, she would say what our smiles were on tiptoe to hear, 'Come on, children, let's go out and drive the white folks crazy.'
 She said it without rancor, and she said it in that outrageous way to make us laugh.
 She was easing our entry into a world that outranked and outnumbered us.
 If she could not help us see ourselves with the humor, however wry, that gives the heart its grace, she would never have forgiven herself for letting our spirits be crushed before we had learned to sheathe them with pride."